 Goya never wrote or told anyone the titles for the series.
 The names you see and find in scholarship on Pinturas Negras have been provided by art historians.
 The lack of titles, however, leaves us more room for creating our own interpretations, giving the paintings themselves infinite symbolic meaning.
 The chromatic palette of all the works is extremely reduced, with the dominance of brown, grey and black with touches of lighter tints for contrasts.

-The lack of balance recurring in all the compositions confirms Goya’s innovative and very progressive style, heralding the 20th century’s Expressionism.
+The lack of balance recurring in all the compositions confirms Goya’s innovative and very progressive style, heralding 20th-century Expressionism.
 The figures appear off-center, suspended, weirdly cut-off by the frames or even buried in the ground, like the dog above.
-The compositional aspects combined with the pessimistic colours create an atmosphere of uncertainty, ethereality, eeriness.
-Imagine entering Goya’s rooms- it must have been both scary and fascinating at the same time, in other words: awesome in the dated meaning of the word, simultaneously inspiring wonder and terror.
+The compositional aspects combined with the pessimistic colors create an atmosphere of uncertainty, ethereality, and eeriness.
+Imagine entering Goya’s rooms – it must have been both scary and fascinating at the same time, in other words: awesome in the dated meaning of the word, simultaneously inspiring wonder and terror.

-Goya’s Pinturas Negras are to see in the Prado Museum in Madrid or here.
+Goya’s Pinturas Negras are available to see in person at the Prado Museum in Madrid or here.